 Moat is the all day dining restaurant at Hilton Mandalay which boasts an enviable location adacent to the moat which surrounds Mandalay Palace.
-The modern and stylish restaurant is open to guests and non guests with an extensive menu and wine list including a couple of vegan wines from Yalumba and Oxford Landing.
+The modern and stylish restaurant is open to guests and non-guests with an extensive menu and wine list including vegan wines from Yalumba and Oxford Landing.

 There were a couple of veggie options which could be vegan but upon request the chef and his team prepared a veritable vegan feast that was very enjoyable indeed.
 We started with a selection of salads including one of the tastiest tea leaf salads we had whilst in Myanmar and then moved on to enjoy soups, noodles, curry, chargrilled vegetables and a delightfully rich and smoky eggplant dish.
 Our vegan extravaganza ended with a dessert of delicate rice flour balls filled with palm sugar and topped with coconut.

-Read more about our meal at Moat in our review of Hilton Mandalay and if you head there for dinner be sure to let them know in advance you are vegan so the chef can work his magic…
+Read more about our meal at Moat in our review of Hilton Mandalay and if you head there for dinner be sure to let them know in advance that you are vegan so the chef can work his magic.

-We joined a mountain bike tour with Grasshopper Adventures who are one of the leading tour operators in the region with sustainability and community at the heart of their business.
-With tours to choose from in 16 countries they offer something for everyone from single day city tours to multi day adventures for the serious mounatin bike enthusiasts out there.
-We loved their strong environmental standpoint, and the fact they were at the forefront of supporting Refill not Landfill which is a fast growing Southeast Asian social enterprise promoting the damage caused by single use plastic bootles in the tourism industry.
+We joined a mountain bike tour with Grasshopper Adventures who are one of the leading tour operators in the region, with sustainability and community at the heart of their business.
+With tours to choose from in 16 countries they offer something for everyone, from single day city tours to multi-day adventures for the serious mounatin bike enthusiasts out there.
+We loved their strong environmental standpoint, and the fact they were at the forefront of supporting Refill not Landfill, a fast growing Southeast Asian campaign to reduce the damage caused by single use plastic bootles in the tourism industry.

 Blessed with an incredible location on the never ending beach at Ngwe Saung, Eskala Resort was our chosen base when visiitng this sleepy beach town 5 hours west of Yangon.
-We were prepared to have to search hard for vegan food when we were here and perhaps even lower our expectations so we were over the moon with what we were offered.
+We were prepared to have to search hard for vegan food when we were here but were over the moon with what we were offered.

 A real highlight was the family style sharing plates for lunch at ‘Village House’ where all of the vegetables came from the adjacent organic vegetable garden and the cuisine was based on traditional Rahkine state recipes.
-Dishes included super fresh bottle gourd tops lightly fried in garlic and a crunchy white fungus salad with lime and chilli, or how about fried vegetable fritters served with an insanely delicious tamarind sauce?
+Dishes included super fresh bottle gourd tops lightly fried in garlic and a crunchy white fungus salad with lime and chilli.
+Sounds interesting?
+How about fried vegetable fritters served with an insanely delicious tamarind sauce?

-Trust us when we say the food was good here and anyone visiting Ngwe Saung whether staying at Eskala Resort or not should call in and pre order the vegetarian and vegan lunch at ‘Village House’.
-You can read more about this meal and the other vegan delights we enjoyed (including a spicy noodle salad which we had for breafast every day) in our review of Eskala Resort.
+Trust us when we say the food was good here and anyone visiting Ngwe Saung whether staying at Eskala Resort or not should call in and pre-order the vegetarian and vegan lunch at ‘Village House’.
+You can read more about this meal and the other vegan delights we enjoyed (including the most addictively delicious spicy noodle salad which we had for breafast every day) in our review of Eskala Resort.

 There were plenty of vegan and veggie options on the menu at Home Food and Drink including Myanmar dishes and Thai dishes.
 We tried a Penang curry which was packed with vegetables but didn’t quite have the ‘pow’ that this dish often has.
 It was tasty, cheap and very filling which is good and the space is nice making it one of the better options in Ngwe Saung.

 This was our favourite spot in Ngwe Saung for a number of reasons.
 The vegan food was delicous and the portions were generous which is always a good start for us!
-But in addition to that it was the lovely owner who was truly passionate about his food and took time to chat with us each time we visited.
-The veg curry was very good as was everything else we tried, we would highly recommend Social House Restaurant if you are in Ngwe Saung.
+But in addition to that, the owner was lovely and truly passionate about his food, taking time to chat with us each time we visited.
+The veg curry and tea leaf salad were very good, as was everything else we tried.
+We would highly recommend Social House Restaurant if you are in Ngwe Saung.

 Inle Lake is a relaxing and serene location to spend a few days.
-We were lucky enough to stay at the incredible Sanctum Inle Resort which although provided the perfect base to explore the surrounding area it was just so good that we didn’t leave!
-Beautifully appointed rooms and suites, an infinity swimming pool with Inle Lake views and some of the most incredible sunsets we’ve ever seen all combined to keep us here and not want to ever leave.
+We were lucky enough to stay at the incredible Sanctum Inle Resort which provided the perfect base to explore the surrounding area.
+Beautifully appointed rooms and suites, an infinity swimming pool with Inle Lake views and some of the most incredible sunsets we’ve ever seen, all made us not want to leave (ever).